mjanicek/rembulan/README.md

 (*Rembulan* is Javanese/Indonesian for *Moon*.)

-An implementation of Lua 5.3 for the Java Virtual Machine (JVM).
+Rembulan is an implementation of Lua 5.3 for the Java Virtual Machine (JVM).
 Implements coroutines using continuations rather than mapping them onto Java threads.